 How to Upgrade to Drupal 10

 It’s official!
 The Drupal 10 release date has come and gone, and the latest version is now upon us.
-With Drupal 7 and 9 scheduled to reach their end of life in November 2023, it’s time to start planning your upgrade.
+With Drupal 7 scheduled for end of life (EOL) on January 5, 2025, and Drupal 9 having reached its EOL on November 1, it’s time to start planning your upgrade.

 Drupal 10 is a more updated, fine-tuned version of Drupal 9 that includes new features.
 For those already operating on Drupal 9, upgrading to Drupal 10 promises to be easy, reflecting the software’s overall trend towards smaller, more incremental upgrades and faster iterations.